 To support the toolkit you can download from the following Queensland Health asset libraries:

-- COVID-19 First Nations People – For communities
+- COVID-19 assets for First Nations People – for communities

-- COVID-19 First Nations People – For healthcare providers
+- COVID-19 assets for First Nations People – for healthcare providers

 Services Australia – Proof of vaccination resources for community groups